 Countertops are one of the most noticeable features in the kitchen.
 When made of reclaimed wood, they also bring a lot of warmth to the room.
 Wood is used in numerous kitchen designs, including Craftsman styles that are popular today.
-Wood counters often take on a living finish with use, showing the areas they are touched and used the most.
+Wood kitchen counters often take on a living finish with use, showing the areas they are touched and used the most.
 This type of finish can enhance the look of your kitchen now and for years to come.

 4. ISLAND COUNTERTOP

-5. CEILING PANELING
+6. CEILING PANELING

 Kitchens with high ceilings need a little extra attention in order to feel warm and cozy.
 Ceilings are often considered the fifth wall in a room, and when they’re high, leaving them untouched can often leave the entire room feeling unfinished as well.
-Using reclaimed wood paneling and timber on the ceiling help bring additional character to the room, while finishing the space.
+Using reclaimed wood planks and timber on the ceiling help bring additional character to the room, while finishing the space.

 Wood flooring is popular throughout the home, and particularly in open floor plan kitchens where the same flooring is used in the entire space.
 Reclaimed wood flooring brings all the warmth and charm of an ordinary wood floor, but with a patina that makes it an instant conversation starter at the same time.
 With saw marks, nail holes, and a varying patina, a reclaimed floor can look instantly rustic or distressed as well as polished and modern.
 Either way, it will definitely help enhance your kitchen design.

-7. WALL PANELING
+9. WALL PANELING